✔ Two-thirds of burglars enter through a door

-- Over half (54.0%) of respondents admitting they have gone out and accidently left their front door unlocked
+- Over half (54.0%) of respondents admitting they have gone out and accidentally left their front door unlocked

-- Almost two thirds (59.8%) have accidently left a window open overnight
+- Almost two thirds (59.8%) have accidentally left a window open overnight

 - 1 in 5 (20.2%) confessed to accidentally leaving a window open while they were on holiday

 Burglars are opportunists.
-Poor door or window security is an opportunity for burglars.
-Follow our top window, door and general home security tips to make your house more secure.
+Insufficient door or window security is an opportunity for burglars.
+Follow our top window, door and general home security tips for a safer life – and complete this form to receive free bespoke quotes for windows which are double-glazed, and therefore more secure.

 Window Security Tips